Sofiyans930/Olympic-Data-Analysis-Using-SQL-PowerBI/README.md

 This project analyzes **historical Olympic Games data** using **SQL** for data extraction and analysis, and **Power BI** for building an interactive dashboard.

 The goal is to uncover **insights about medals, athletes, countries, sports, and Olympic trends over time**.
-This is an **end-to-end data analytics project**, covering data cleaning, querying, analysis, and visualization.
+This is an end-to-end data analytics project, encompassing data cleaning, querying, analysis, and visualization.

 ---